abaer123/Racing-Repository/Courses/Workshops/Project_Management/3_Developer_Flow.md

 * [ ] Issue Summary
-  * The next part of our workshop will be back in the tanuki racing procject we originially imported.
+  * The next part of our workshop will be back in the tanuki racing project we originally imported.
 Use the breadcrumbs to get back to your group view and click into the project.
-  * Use the lefthand navigation menu to click into **Plan>Issues**
+  * Use the left hand navigation menu to click into **Plan>Issues**
   * Open issue Update-Pipeline
   * You should have an option to click a **View summary** which will provide a concise summary of your issue so far.
-As your issues grow and more comments are made this feature will always be a great tool for statying up to date with your issues.
+As your issues grow and more comments are made this feature will always be a great tool for staying up to date with your issues.
 * [ ] Create Merge Request from Issue
   * Click **Create Merge Request**
   * Note the new branch